shred/acme4j/src/doc/docs/challenge/dns-01.md

 The CA expects a TXT record at `_acme-challenge.${domain}` with the `digest` string as value.

-The challenge is completed when the CA was able to fetch the TXT record and got the correct `digest` returned.
+The validation was successful if the CA was able to fetch the TXT record and got the correct `digest` returned.